 LEARN MORE ABOUT LDN

 Naltrexone is a classic opioid antagonist shown to substantially reduce glial inflammatory response by modulating Toll-like receptor 4 signaling in addition to systemically upregulating endogenous opioid signaling by transient opioid-receptor blockade.
-Clinical reports of LDN have demonstrated benefits in diseases such as fibromyalgia, connective tissue disorders such as Ehlers-Danlos Syndrome, Crohn’s disease, multiple sclerosis, complex-regional pain syndrome, Hailey-Hailey disease, and cancer.
+Clinical reports of Naltrexone have demonstrated benefits in diseases such as fibromyalgia, connective tissue disorders such as Ehlers-Danlos Syndrome, Crohn’s disease, multiple sclerosis, complex-regional pain syndrome, Hailey-Hailey disease, and cancer.
 Naltrexone is typically prescribed in daily doses of at least 50 mg to be taken daily.
 This pure opioid receptor antagonist has been Food and Drug Administration (FDA)-approved for medication-assisted treatment of alcoholism or opioid use disorders.
-Following Dr. Bihari’s initial off-label use of naltrexone in doses ranging from 1.5 mg to 3 mg as an adjunct therapy for acquired immune deficiency syndrome (AIDS) in the 1980s, low-dose naltrexone (LDN) has been introduced into clinical practice.

 Fibromyalgia